-The 90 mile Dorset Jubilee Trail was established to celebrate the 60th anniversary of the founding of the Ramblers' and was opened in 1995.
+The 90 mile Dorset Jubilee Trail was established to celebrate the 60th anniversary of the founding of the Ramblers and was opened in 1995.
 The route was compiled and surveyed by members of the Ramblers Dorset Area with the co-operation of the county and parish councils, landowners and farmers.
 Plans for 25th anniversary celebratory walks in September 2020 did not take place due to Covid-19 restrictions.
-The good news is that the Guide to the Trail has been revised and published.
-Funds raised by sales of the Guide Book are used to fund improvements to the Trail.
+The good news is that this celebration of the Trail took place during the weekend of 24th and 25th September 2022 when leaders from the local groups led walks to cover almost the entire Trail.

 The Jubilee Trail runs from Forde Abbey on the Somerset border in the west, across Dorset to Bokerley Dyke in the north-east on the Hampshire Border.
 It avoids existing trails and popular rights of way and seeks out little known paths in order to open them up for all to enjoy.
 The Trail winds through quiet villages, passes rural churches and offers extensive views over the rolling downs and secret valleys that make Dorset so special.